 However, not all those different compounds dissolve into water at the same rate and not all of those compounds taste the same.
 In general, the sour/acidic compounds extract first and the bitter ones extract last.
 You want to be in the middle where the taste of your cup of coffee is balanced.

-In a keurig machine, the factors that impact how much the coffee is extracted are:
+In a Keurig machine, the factors that impact how much the coffee is extracted are:

 - Amount of water used: The more water that flows through the K-cup/coffee grounds, the more extraction there is.
-In a Keurig you can control this by selecting the cup size.
+In a Keurig, you can control this by selecting the cup size.
 So if your coffee is too bitter, try brewing a smaller cup.
 If it’s too sour, try a larger size.

-- Way the water is pushed through the coffee: The ‘strong’ button on a Keurig machine changes the water flow from a constant flow to pulsing.
+- The way the water is pushed through the coffee: The ‘strong’ button on a Keurig machine changes the water flow from a constant flow to pulsing.
 This means the brew process takes a bit longer and the water has more contact time with the coffee grounds which increases extraction which means more bitterness.

 This is a setting only a few Keurig machines have but if your machine has one it’s worth finding and playing around with it.
 Most people think it just impacts the temperature of the coffee that ends up in your cup but it can also impact the taste of your coffee.